Cyrix126/diesel_crud_trait/README.md

   }
 ```

-And then you use the methods of the trait directly.
+And then you use the methods of the directly.
 ```rust,ignore
 let value = Model {
   name: String::from("whatever")